asomohammed/Fastq-combiner/README.md

 8. **🧬 Cell Ranger integration** - Specific workflow guidance
 9. **📋 Professional formatting** - Clean, scannable layout
 10. **⭐ Call to action** - Encourages GitHub engagement

-The README is GitHub-ready and will look great in your repository! 🎉